 Social media marketing has evolved quite a bit over the past few years.
 Let's go over paid social vs. organic social and why you need a hybrid strategy.

 As Facebook goes from strength to strength, they continue to evolve the platform to provide users with more intuitive and convenient features.
-Their popular Facebook Ads platform is no exception, and it can be tough to keep up with the regular improvements and updates they keep announcing.
+Their popular Facebook Ads platform is no exception, and it can be tough to keep up with the regular improvements, updates, and new features.

-Here are five recent Facebook Ads updates that will open up new possibilities for marketing your products and services.
+Here are five new features on Facebook Ads that will open up new possibilities for marketing your products and services.